How to find the right peer review system

 Easy communication

 Communication is crucial throughout the peer review process.
-If you’re an organiser you’ll need to send your call for papers, remind your authors to register and your reviewers to review.
+If you’re an organiser you’ll need to send your call for papers.
+As well as remind your authors to register and your reviewers to review.
 A built-in communication tool is a really handy feature in any abstract management system.
 But particularly so during the reviewing phase when it’s vital you can easily manage and communicate with your reviewers.

 Gif of sending a call for abstracts on Ex Ordo